jrcs3/SyncFileToDb/readme.md

 Entity Framework (EF) code to the DLL [EFCommonLib](https://github.com/jrcs3/SyncFileToDb/tree/Third_Experiment/EFCommonLib).
 Under the test conditions, *SyncFileToDbEFManuallyFilter* did not perform as well as *SyncFileToDbAdoNet*, but will do some more experimentation with the actual data during business hours.

+### Fourth Experiment
+In the [Fourth_Experiment](https://github.com/jrcs3/SyncFileToDb/releases/tag/Fourth_Experiment), added a fourth console app [SyncFileToDbBatchAdoNet](https://github.com/jrcs3/SyncFileToDb/tree/Fourth_Experiment/SyncFileToDbBatchAdoNet) which does a drop and replace; the replace is done with massive INSERT INTO queries to reduce the number of interactions with the SQL Server.

 ## Other Files